 I threw it in the corner of the living room the moment we got home.
 I didn’t want it near me.
 I couldn’t deal with it.

 “It’s so your arms won’t be empty.” they said.
-Like some stuffed toy that I was given at the hospital is supposed to replace my baby.
+Like some stuffed and weighted toy that I was given at the hospital is supposed to replace my baby.
 If it was something my baby loved, something that was a part of her, that would be totally different.
 But this was something from people I didn’t know, thrust upon me with pity, from someone who was proud to be able to fix my “empty arms” for me.

 That bear disgusted me.
 I hated it.
 I made my midwife take it when she checked on me the next morning.